HomeHow Litigation Costs Behave > When switching becomes harder over time

 Preparation for later stages is underway.

-Options that involve change must operate within these constraints, or disrupt them.
+Options that involve switching must operate within these constraints, or disrupt them.

 The closer a matter moves toward key stages, the less flexibility is available without disruption.